Rohde & Schwarz RTB2004

-I wanted to buy a proper oscilloscope for simple electronics work at home for some time and finally decided to buy one, Rohde & Schwarz RTB2004.
-I bought it as a bundle (RTB2K-COM4) so it includes all the options; 300 Mhz bandwidth, 4 analog channels, 16 logic channels, 2.5 GS/s sampling rate (this is in certain conditions, it is actually safer to say it is 1.25 GS/s), serial decoding (and triggering) (for I2C, SPI, etc.), history and segmented memory (160M), arbitrary waveform generator and frequency response analysis (bode plot).
+I have been wanting to buy a proper oscilloscope for some years for simple electronics work at home and finally I decided to buy one, Rohde & Schwarz RTB2004.
+I bought it as a bundle (RTB2K-COM4) so it includes all the options; 300 Mhz bandwidth, 4 analog channels, 16 logic channels, 2.5 GS/s sampling rate (this is when only channel 1 and 3 is in use, it is actually safer to say it is 1.25 GS/s), serial decoding (and triggering) (for I2C, SPI, etc.), history and segmented memory (160M), arbitrary waveform generator and frequency response analysis (bode plot).

 I will probably update this post as I come across more things I like, or I do not.

 I am not an oscilloscope power user and this is the most capable oscilloscope I have ever used, so take my words with a grain of salt.
 I am, naturally, not an employee of R&S, or I have any connection with R&S. I bought the oscilloscope myself, and this post is not funded by anyone.